DanielStoychev/CryptoRecover/CONTRIBUTING.md

 ---

-Thank you for contributing to BTCRecover 2.0.0-Stoychev!
+Thank you for contributing to CryptoRecover 2.0.0-Stoychev!
 Your contributions help make cryptocurrency recovery more accessible and reliable for everyone. 🚀

 ---